gavinyork/zephyr3d/doc/markdown/scene.animationtrack.mixstate.md

 ## AnimationTrack.mixState() method

-Mixes two animation state according to specific weight value
+Blend two states into a new state using a weight.

 **Signature:**